thaddavis/hthaogcrj-practice/READMEs/pt_2.md

 - `gcloud init` command
 - `gcloud config get-value project`

-Next let’s set up our GCP project so we can create Cloud Run Jobs inside of it like so…
+Next let’s set up this GCP project so we can create Cloud Run Jobs inside of it like so…

 - `gcloud services list --enabled`
 - `gcloud services enable run.googleapis.com cloudbuild.googleapis.com`